aberlanga-gatech/ocean-monitoring/README.md

 ## FOLDERS

-cloud_test --> main folder
+cloud_test     --> main internet stuff/dashboard folder
-SEE README
+raspberry-pi   --> main data uplink and telemetry folder ESP8266        --> learning materials (not used) mqtt_attempt_1 --> obsolete attempt at data uplink and telemetry (not used)

 ## MQTT Connection